barneydellar/SpaceTypes/README.md

 ## XY Vectors and Points

-If the space supports an XY plane, you can create XY vectors, point and normalized vectors.?
+If the space supports an XY plane, you can create XY vectors, points and normalized vectors.
 You can also convert a 3D point or vector to a 2D one by calling ToXY().
 This simply removes the Z part of the vector or point.

 ```cpp